Retro Review: In Praise of The Bangles

 “Complicated Girl.”

-But tensions continued to mount — not only due to Susanna’s contrived placement as “lead” singer, as she was featured once again on the single releases “In Your Room” and “Eternal Flame” — but also from the exhaustion of non-stop, worldwide touring, media campaigns during which they’d be asked the same questions hundreds of times over (“Do you ever get jealous of each other?”
+But tensions continued to mount — not only due to Susanna’s contrived placement as “lead” singer — she was featured once again on the single releases “In Your Room” and “Eternal Flame” — but also from the exhaustion of non-stop, worldwide touring, media campaigns during which they’d be asked the same questions hundreds of times over (“Do you ever get jealous of each other?”
 “Do you have boyfriends?”), creating a case of collective claustrophobia.
 Looking back on that time years later, they freely acknowledged that they never really had healthy “fights” to get their opinions out in the open and clear the air for whatever internal issues needed to be addressed.
 Festering resentments, both big and small, began to take their toll.
 Susanna and Michael didn’t even attend Debbi’s wedding to their road manager and sound engineer Steven Botting in 1989.

-“Make A Play For Her Now.”
+“Make A Play for Her Now.”

-The agreed to record a song, “Get the Girl,” for the 1998 film Austin Powers: The Spy Who Shagged Me (directed by Susanna’s husband Jay Roach), and found that they still had the chemistry that had been lying dormant for a decade.
+The agreed to record a song, “Get the Girl,” for the 1998 film Austin Powers: The Spy Who Shagged Me, directed by Susanna’s husband Jay Roach, and found that they still had the chemistry that had been lying dormant for a decade.

-They resumed touring together and began writing and rehearsing new songs for the album Doll Revolution (the same Elvis Costello song that opens the disc).
+They resumed touring together and began writing and rehearsing new songs for the album Doll Revolution (the Elvis Costello song that opens the disc).
 Amazingly — or perhaps not so amazingly — they picked up right where they left off.
 The song quality, singing, and musicianship were not only intact, but improved.
-And, they had discovered that deep down they were happier being Bangles than being former Bangles.
+In addition, they had discovered that deep down they were happier being Bangles than being former Bangles.

 Booklet centerfold for the “Doll Revolution” CD.

-The album was released in March 2003 in Europe and Japan, and in September of that year in the United States, with the credits list the group as co-producers for the first time (with Brad Wood).
+The album was released in March 2003 in Europe and Japan, and in September of that year in the United States, with the credits listing the group as co-producers for the first time (with Brad Wood).

-“Mixed Messages” album track.
+“Mixed Messages”

 “Mesmerized” serves as an example of how a Bangles song can be identified so easily as such, regardless of the passage of time, thanks to the group staying true to their own sound and influences: